danabananarama/danabananarama.github.io/slides.md

 # Commits

+We save our work to git's history with **commits**.

-A **commit** in Git consists of:
+A commit consists of:

 * Pointer to a tree (i.e. a snapshot of the repo)
+* Pointer to a parent commit (except for initial commit)
+  * Allows us to step back through history
 * Some info about the author and timestamp
 * Commit message
-* Parent commit (except for initial commit)

 ???
 * Do a `git cat-file -p` to illustrate what's in a commit
-* By following the pointers, you can see exactly what is being stored in the commit

 ---